factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationdata/README.md

-# Configuration data/properties in factoryfx
+# Configuration data/properties in FactoryFX

 ## Introduction
-In factoryfx configuration data are treated like dependencies.
+In FactoryFX configuration data are treated like dependencies.
 If a liveobject needs configuration data (for example jdbc url for a database) the data is stored in the corresponding Factory.
 The basic dependencies injection principle: "Don’t Look For Things" also applies to data.
 So you don't ask a property storage for the data instead they are passed directly from the factory.